Davydov soliton: Davydov Hamiltonian

 where $\chi=35-62$ pN is an anharmonic parameter arising from the coupling between the exciton and the lattice displacements (phonon) and parameterizes the strength of the exciton-phonon interaction.
 The value of this parameter for α-helix has been determined via comparison of the theoretically calculated absorption line shapes with the experimentally measured ones.

-Davydov soliton properties
+Properties

 There are three possible fundamental approaches for deriving equations of motion from Davydov Hamiltonian: